Leonard514/FastPage/_posts/2023-04-27-UserDataLesson.md

 In this lesson, we will be demonstrating how to set up a SQLite database in Flask, which provides an easy-to-use interface for interacting with SQLite databases, and we'll walk through the process of setting up a new database, creating tables, and adding data.
 We'll also cover some basic SQL commands that you can use to interact with your database, including CREATE TABLE, INSERT, SELECT, UPDATE, and DELETE.
 By the end of this lesson, you'll have a good understanding of how to work with SQLite databases in Flask and be ready to start building your own **applications**.

-One of the key features of **Flask** is its ability to work seamlessly with ~~ , including SQLite.
+One of the key features of **Flask** is its ability to work seamlessly with **databases** , including SQLite.
 A database is a collection of data stored in an organized manner that can be easily accessed, managed, and updated.

 **SQL** is really useful because it helps people do a bunch of things with the data stored in databases.
 For example, they can use it to create new tables to organize data, add new data to a table, update data that's already there, or delete data that's no longer needed.